ACTUAL

 A historic step: scientists have developed an innovative nanomaterial from the soil of Mars

-Researchers from the University of Sussex have taken an important step towards the sustainable colonization of Mars using the Red Planet's resources.
-Led by Professor Conor Boland, their team used technologies similar to those used on the International Space Station and NASA to transform materials previously considered waste into nanomaterials.
+Researchers at the University of Sussex have taken an important step towards the steady colonization of Mars using the Red Planet's resources.
+Under the guidance of Professor Konora Boland, their team used technologies similar to those used at the International Space Station and NASA, to transform materials previously considered waste, into nanomaterials.

-The experiment involved using gypsum nanomaterials, thousands of times smaller than a human hair, to create clean energy and building materials on Mars.
-The research, published in the journal Advanced Functional Materials, reveals how the use of low-energy processes and water-based chemistry can determine the electrical properties of these nanomaterials.
+The experiment included the use of gypsum nanomaterials, thousands of times smaller than human hair, in order to create environmentally friendly energy and building materials on Mars.
+Published in Advanced Functional Materials, scientific research reveals how the use of low -energy processes and water -based chemistry allows you to determine the electrical properties of these nanomaterials.

-Professor Boland observes: "Nanomaterials can find applications from the production of clean hydrogen fuel to the creation of electronics and increasing the strength of textiles."
+Professor Baland notes: "Nanomaterials can find the use from the production of pure hydrogen fuel to the creation of electronics and increased textile strength."

-Using an innovative method of extracting water from Martian gypsum, the researchers also produced nanobelts from a byproduct, anhydrite, which was previously considered waste.
+With the use of the innovative method of extraction of water from Martian gypsum, researchers also made nanopods from a by -product - anhydrite, which was previously considered waste.

-This advanced approach, if successfully applied to Mars, could provide natural materials for sustainable technology and construction.
-According to Professor Boland, this could be a key condition for a future colony, ensuring its sustainability from the very beginning.
-It is worth noting that recent studies have discovered anomalies on Mars, confirming the possibility of life on this planet.
+This best approach, if successfully applied on Mars, can supply natural materials for sustainable technologies and construction.
+According to Professor Boland, it can be a key condition for the future colony, ensuring its stability from the beginning.
+It is worth noting that recent studies have found anomalies on Mars, confirming the possibility of life on this planet.

 DON'T MISS IT